flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 The choice of an 8-way associative cache was not a rash decision for Xenon, as providing eight associations can alleviate the six simultaneous threads (each PPE is dual-threaded) trying to access the L2 block at the same time.
 This also balances frequent cache misses and lookup times.
 All of this, while keeping the costs down.
 For comparison purposes, the expensive Intel 'Smithfield' (a Pentium D from 2005) provides two cores with 2 MB of L2 cache each! `r cite("cpu-shimpi_intel")`

 It wouldn't be the first time Microsoft [trimmed the cache for pricing purposes](`r ref("xbox#tab-1-5-the-core")`), so it will be up to developers to optimise its usage.
-To assist with this, XBAR bundles additional logic like 'Cache locking' which will be further explained in the 'Graphics' section.
+To assist with this, XBAR bundles additional logic like 'cache locking' which will be further explained in the 'Graphics' section.

 ### Inside Xenon: The leader(s)